LapoBini/lapobini.github.io/content/_index.md

       title: 'Current Research'
       subtitle: ''
       text: |-
-        I am acurrently studying the impact of global supply chain shocks on prices, real economic activities, and trade.
+        I am currently studying the impact of global supply chain shocks on prices, real economic activities, and trade.
 The key challenge is performing causal inference using large-scale macroeconomic models.

-        Additionaly, I have a strong interest in trend-cycle models and their application.
+        Additionaly, I have a strong interest in trend-cycle models and econometrics of network.

         If you're interested in collaborating, please feel free to reach out.
     design: